em-bellis/PEER_workshop/3_R_Graphics/README.md

 ```

 ### 3b.
 Graphics
-In base R, we can graph data.
-We will get more into visualization later on with `ggplot`...
+We can graph data very easily in base R. We will get more into visualization later on with `ggplot`...
 ```
 > plot(x, y)
 > plot(x, y, xlab="this is the x", ylab="this is the y", main="plot of x vs y", col="red")